 - Mix it well.
 Do the taste test.

 - Add chicken.
 Rub this marinade onto the chicken.
 Marinade chicken in this mix for 5-6 hours or overnight.

 - Preheat oven @400 degree F. Remove chicken from the fridge and thread the pieces onto the skewers.
 Evenly divide the pieces between 6 skewers.

-- Cook for 25-30 minutes turning them once in between, until cooked through.
+- Cook for 25-30 minutes turning them once in between until cooked through.

-- Transfer the skewers to a platter and serve hot.
+- Remove from the oven.
+Generously brush with butter.
+Transfer the skewers to a platter and serve hot.